-The province of Forlì and Cesena is located in the Romagna area and is bordered to the north by the province of Ravenna, to the east by the Adriatic Sea, to the south-east by the province of Rimini, and to the west and south-west with Tuscany (province of Arezzo and the Metropolitan City of Florence).
+The province of Forlì and Cesena is located in the Romagna area and is bordered to the north by the province of Ravenna, to the east by the Adriatic Sea, to the south-east by the province of Rimini, and to the west and south-west by Tuscany (province of Arezzo and the Metropolitan City of Florence).
 It is composed of 30 municipalities, the main ones are Forlì with 186,525 inhabitants and Cesena with 116,465 inhabitants.

-The main key sectors of its economy belong to the areas of specialization including: agribusiness (based in Cesena Orogel), service and social innovation (there are many social cooperatives in the territory of Forlì and Cesena), and aerospace (the presence of the ENAV academy has allowed the construction of a hub connected to aeronautics, with research support structures).
+The main sectors of its economy belong to areas of specialization including: agribusiness (based in Cesena Orogel), service and social innovation (there are many social cooperatives in the territory of Forlì and Cesena), and aerospace (the presence of the ENAV academy has allowed the construction of a hub connected to aeronautics, with research support structures).
 The presence of the Technogym headquarters in Cesena makes this territory part of what is called the Wellness Valley.

-In Forlì there are the Museums of St. Domenico, an avant-garde museum structure composed of five buildings that offers permanent and temporary exhibitions of great value.
+In Forlì there are the Museums of St. Domenico, an avant-garde museum structure composed of five buildings that offer permanent and temporary exhibitions of great value.
 Every year one of the most important festivals related to well-being and the common good takes place, called the "Week of the Good Living".

 Cesena - La Rocca

-Halfway between these two cities is the city of Forlimpopoli, which gave birth to Pellegrino Artusi, a scholar and a literary man who first published a book of recipes for home cooking, is still recognized today as one of the most read and used at national level.
+Halfway between these two cities is the city of Forlimpopoli, which gave birth to Pellegrino Artusi, a scholar and a literary man who first published a book of recipes for home cooking, and is still recognized today as one of the most read and used at national level.